 19 activists took part in the twelve-week course, which was delivered remotely for its third consecutive year.
 They formed a virtual community from the four corners of the globe, while continuing their vital work for the promotion and protection of human rights in their respective countries.

-The HRDAP22 cohort is made up of human rights defenders from 17 different countries, which include Bangladesh, Brazil, Bulgaria, Burundi, Canada, Colombia, Egypt, Ghana, India, Madagascar, Nigeria, Occupied Palestinian Territory (OPT), Uganda, Uzbekistan, Zimbabwe and other countries* with restrictive environments. (*these will not be mentioned due to the reported high level of reprisals against human rights defenders in these States)
+The HRDAP22 cohort is made up of human rights defenders from 17 different countries, which include Bangladesh, Brazil, Bulgaria, Burundi, Canada, Colombia, Ghana, India, Madagascar, Nigeria, Occupied Palestinian Territory (OPT), Uganda, Uzbekistan, Zimbabwe and other countries* with restrictive environments. (*these will not be mentioned due to the reported high level of reprisals against human rights defenders in these States)

 The defenders work on many key human rights issues, including equality, dignity and non-discrimination; environmental justice and sustainability; international accountability for repression of human rights defenders and transparency and rule of law.
 In particular, the activists focus their efforts to: